katsuhisamaruyama/jxplatform2/README.md

     ...
     builder.unbuild();

-### As a plug-in
+### As an Eclipse plug-in

-A typical code for building a Java model for the source code within the Eclipse project:
+Following is the typical code for building a Java model for the source code within the Eclipse project:

-    org.eclipse.jdt.core.IJavaProject project;  // It is Ok for org.eclipse.core.resources.IProject
+    org.eclipse.jdt.core.IJavaProject project;  // It is Ok in using org.eclipse.core.resources.IProject
     ModelBuilderPlugin modelBuilder = new ModelBuilderPlugin();
     JavaProject jproject = modelBuilder.build(project);